MicrosoftDocs/biztalk-docs/biztalk/core/child-order-considerations.md

 manager: "anneta"
 ---
 # Child Order Considerations

+## Requirements for header in a flat file
-There are two scenarios related to delimited flat files for which special considerations apply when setting the [Child Order](../core/child-order-node-property-of-flat-file-schemas.md) property.
+There are two scenarios related to delimited flat files for which special considerations apply when setting the **Child Order** property.
 The first such scenario concerns situations in which the flat file document has a header, a body, and optionally, a trailer.
 In these scenarios, you must observe the following requirements:

 -   You must set the **Child Order** property of the (delimited) root record of the header to **Postfix**.